 The need for Inspiring Readers

-Inspiring Readers aims to help a quarter of a million children succeed in school by providing beautiful, age appropriate books which will enrich their classrooms and help them learn.
+Inspiring Readers began with the aim to help a quarter of a million children succeed in school by providing beautiful, age appropriate books to enrich their classrooms and help them learn.

-Over 300 primary schools will each receive a Book Box Library packed full of 1,250 brand new books, a grant to purchase local books and training for teachers in how to bring these books to life in the classroom.
+285 primary schools have received a Cupboard Library packed full of 1,250 brand new books, a grant to purchase local books and training for teachers in how to bring these books to life in the classroom.

 Be a part of Inspiring Readers

-Inspiring Readers is ongoing in Kenya, Malawi, Cameroon, Uganda and Sierra Leone.
-We have also published our first evaluation of project’s Kenya pilot and first phase in 25 schools in Uganda, both of which found that Inspiring Readers is indeed helping children do better in school.
+Inspiring Readers is ongoing in Cameroon, Kenya, Malawi, Sierra Leone, Uganda, Zanzibar and Zimbabwe.
+We have also published an evaluation of the programme’s Kenya pilot and first phase in 25 schools in Uganda, both of which found that Inspiring Readers is indeed helping children do better in school.
 Read the Kenya report here and the Uganda report here.

-It will cost around £2,600 to supply each school with their new libraries and to train the schools teachers.
+It costs around £2,600 to supply each school with their new libraries and to train the schools teachers.
 If you would like to be a part of Inspiring Readers, please contact us to discuss your contribution.
 Together, we can inspire a quarter of a million children.